rust-lang/rfcs/text/0000-quick-debug-macro.md

 The motivation to add this new `dbg!` macro is two-fold.

 ## For aspiring rustaceans
+[for-aspiring-rustaceans]: #for-aspiring-rustaceans

 One of the often asked questions is how to print out variables to the terminal.
 Delaying the need to explain formatting arguments in the statement `println!("{:?}", expr);` can help aspiring rustaceans to quickly learn the language.
 With `dbg!(expr);` there is no longer such need, which can be delayed until the developer actually cares about the format of the output and not just what value the expression evaluates to.

 ## For experienced developers

 By using `dbg!(expr);`, the burden of a common papercut: writing `println!("{:?}", expr);` every time you want to see the evaluted-to value of an expression, can be significantly reduced.
 The developer no longer has to remember the formatting args and has to type significantly less (12 characters to be exact).

 To increase the utility of the macro, it acts as a pass-through function on the expression by simply printing it and then yielding it.
 On release builds, the macro is the identity function - thus, the macro can be used in release builds without hurting performance while allowing the debugging of the program in debug builds.

 Additionally, by allowing the user to pass in multiple expressions and label